blairchapusha/Data-Analysis-Portfolio/Project 1 - Credit Card Customers/Project Overview.md

  ii.
 Collected the necessary data in separate Excel sheet

  iii.
+Created a database and data table in Microsoft SQL Server to store collected data

+ iii.
 Exported the data to Microsoft SQL Server's database for deeper analysis

 ### 3. Data Cleaning